 Judging

 Are you interested in serving as a judge for the NHD National Contest?
-The 2026 National Contest will be held in person at the University of Maryland, College Park, from June 14-18, 2026.
-Judge registration is now open.
+The 2027 National Contest will be held in person at the University of Maryland, College Park, from June 13-17, 2027.
+Judge registration will open in Fall 2026.